Professor David B. Hand, Ed.D. - Dean of the School of Education

-Admission into the Teacher Educator Preparation Program (TEPP) in the School of Education:The student must have successfully completed 44 hours have an overall GPA of 2.75, and meet the required passing score on the Core Academic Skills for Educators: Praxis Core, ACT (21 of higher and at least 18 in sub-scores) or SAT (or the current state-required test).
+Admission into the Teacher Educator Preparation Program (TEPP) in the School of Education:The student must have successfully completed 44 hours have an overall GPA of 2.75, and meet the required passing score on the Core Academic Skills for Educators: Praxis Core, ACT (21 of higher and at least 18 in sub-scores) or SAT (1060+), a 3.0 or higher GPA, and the PLT.
 Basic professional courses may be taken prior to being admitted to teacher education.
-No courses listed under the specialized area test (Praxis II) may be taken until a student has been admitted to the Teacher Educator Preparation Program.
-Prior to enrolling in the Clinical Internship II: Student Teaching teacher candidates are required to obtain a passing score on the following state-required tests:
+No courses listed under the Junior Year may be taken until a student has been admitted to the Teacher Educator Preparation Program*.

 IMPORTANT TO NOTE : Candidates are allowed to take only a limited number of courses in the School of Education before they must be admitted into the Teacher Educator Preparation Program (TEPP).
 If a candidate is not admitted to the TEPP they can no longer take courses from the School of Education and